 - having tough conversations and holding others and myself accountable with a strong back, soft front and open heart.

-I feel like Brene Brown has been my therapist and I am learning so much about how to manage living with purpose and intention this year.
+I feel like Brene Brown has been my therapist and I am learning so much about how to manage to live with purpose and intention this year.

 Reading and feeling each of the above affirmations of things to let go of to be HAPPY makes me so empowered I want to sing George Michael’s “Freedom” from the rooftops.
 There is so much beauty, growth, self-realization and depth in saying, “I don’t have to!” to something that is imprisoning your mind.
 Speak it, and make it your mantra.